zhongfendeng/HabNet/README.md

 There are two folders of code: HabNet is the code for the main task of predicting final acceptance decisions for papers; HabNet_MC is the code for the sub_task of predicting ratings for reviews.
 The steps to run them are the same as shown in following section "Usage".

 ## Dataset
-The open review datasets (processed) collected by us are already in the "data" folder of HabNet and HabNet_MC folder.
-"ICLR_Review_all_with_decision_processed.csv" is used for the main task of predicting acceptance decsions for papers, it is located in "data" folder of HabNet; "ICLR_Review_all_processed.csv" is used for the sub-task of predicting ratings for reviews, it is located in "data" folder of HabNet_MC.
+The ICLR OpenReview datasets (processed) collected by us are in the folder "ICLR_OpenReview_Data" which includes two files "ICLR_Review_all_with_decision_processed.csv" and "ICLR_Review_all_processed.csv".
+There is also a copy of these two files in the "data" folder of HabNet and HabNet_MC respectively.
+"ICLR_Review_all_with_decision_processed.csv" is used for the main task of predicting acceptance decsions for papers, its copy is located in "data" folder of HabNet; "ICLR_Review_all_processed.csv" is used for the sub-task of predicting ratings for reviews, its copy is located in "data" folder of HabNet_MC.

 ## Code